bsdimp/freebsd-git-docs/URLs.md

 The FreeBSD project currently uses cgit as the web-based repository browser: https://cgit.freebsd.org/ The URL of the indivirual repository is at: https://cgit.freebsd.org/${repo}/

-(*Information about mirrors at GitHub and GitLab will be update here soon.*)

 ## For Users

 Using `git clone` and `git pull` from the official distributed mirros is recommended.
 The GeoDNS should direct you to the nearest mirror to you.

-(*Information about mirrors at GitHub and GitLab will be update here soon.*)

 ## For Developers